Big Weekend 2020

 Limestone walk – Guild member, geologist, author and caver John Sutcliffe will lead an all-day walk from the centre, taking in limestone pavement, Malham Cove and the Buck Inn, at Malham village.

 Settle & Carlisle railway trip and walk – Guild member Stan Abbott will lead this activity.
 With fellow Guild member, Colin Speakman, and photographer John Morrison, Stan worked with the Ramblers to create the Settle & Carlisle Way in 1990.
 He is currently working on a narrative non-fiction book based on a walking journey from Settle to Carlisle, for Saraband.
-Subject to eventual confirmation of train timetables, the plan is to drive to Ribblehead, catch the train to Garsdale and walk back to Ribblehead, exploring some fine Dales uplands and industrial archaeology from the building of this remarkable railway.
+The plan is to drive to Ribblehead, catch the train to Dent and walk back to Ribblehead, exploring some fine Dales uplands and industrial archaeology from the building of this remarkable railway.

 Narrative non-fiction – An exploration of how “storytelling about real places and events” fits with outdoor writing and photography.
 This workshop session will be led by Karen Lloyd, author of The Gathering Tide: A Journey Around The Edgelands of Morecambe Bay.
 Karen will invite members to join her on a local journey and record their experiences in a workshop setting.
 Tim Ecott, author of The Land of Maybe: A Faroe Islands Year may also share his experiences in a separate talk.